Easy Italian Wedding Soup recipe with frozen meatballs and simple pantry ingredients that comes together in about 30 minutes.

 Easy Italian Wedding Soup

-Made with mostly pantry staple ingredients in about 30 minutes.
+Made with mostly pantry staple ingredients in about 30 minutes, just like our orzo chicken soup.
 It’s got the perfect combination of broth, basic veggies, pasta, and meatballs.
 It’s filling enough to enjoy on its own or easily paired with a green salad, such as Green Goddess Cobb Salad.

 The secret to this Italian style wedding soup is simply using frozen meatballs.
 You can make your own meatballs and freeze them or simply pick up a bag in the freezer aisle on your next grocery store run.